CenturyLinkCloud/mdw/docs/_docs/guides/SOAPService.md

   On the Design tab of the service, set the Endpoint/WSDL URL to: [http://localhost:8080/mdw/Services/SOAP](http://localhost:8080/mdw/Services/SOAP).

 ##### Add Pre and Post Script:
-- To customize the behavior of the Document Web Service activity, you could extend the framework class in a custom Dynamic Java activity as we did for the validator.
+- To customize the behavior of the Document Web Service activity, you could extend the framework class in a custom dynamic Java activity as we did for the validator.
 However, for service invocation activities (known in MDW as adapter activities), you can also associate script to be executed before and after the service call.
 This can sometimes be a quick alternative to creating your own custom activity.
 Double-click on the Check Employee activity and select the Script property tab.
 Edit the prescript, adding the Groovy code below to return a request that includes employeeId (notice that in your script you can refer to variables directly by their name):